Back to Results

 • Use only one space to separate sentences.

-3. Biblical citations
+3. Biblical Citations

 4. Abbreviations

-• Spiritus is read not only by scholars, but also by an educated but general audience.
+• Spiritus is read not only by scholars, but also by an educated general audience.
 When technical or specialized terminology is necessary, explain it.

 • Wherever possible, use gender-inclusive language.